 monthly meetings of the historical society, as well as news of exhibits

 Harrison Heritage News before or just want to read the fine articles

 by local historians George Slade, Bill Penn, Harold Slade, Doug Harper,

 authors and experts, or if you would like to learn all about past

-are available at this website.
+have been archived at this website.
 Just click on the link above

 to begin your trek back in time.

 The newsletter can put you in touch with the